Judas Priest: Fashion

-In addition to the sound, Judas Priest is also known for being revolutionary in heavy metal fashion.
+In addition to the sound, Judas Priest are also known for being revolutionary in heavy metal fashion.
 In the band's early years, they dressed in hippie-style 1970s outfits, but as the decade drew to a close, the rise of punk rock made this look outdated, so the band began wearing simplified wardrobes on their 1978 tour.
 For the 1979 tour, Halford adopted his now-trademark leather-and-studs look, inspired by punk fashion and leather culture.
 The rest of the band adopted a similar style which became prominent at the time of their 1978 release, Killing Machine.
-This style would go on to be adopted by many heavy metal bands in the early 1980s, especially those of the NWOBHM and early black metal movements.
+This style would go on to be adopted by many heavy metal bands in the early 1980s, especially those of the new wave of British heavy metal and early black metal movements.
 To this day, it is not uncommon to find metal artists and fans sporting such a look at concerts.

 In a published quote on the back cover of K. K. Downing's autobiography Heavy Duty: Days and Nights in Judas Priest, Downing said that Judas Priest "had a bit of an identity crisis from the beginning.
 There was always a bit of a question mark about the band's look.
 To me, it never seemed to say anything—and in the earliest days of our career, I suppose I actually saw that as a good thing."

-Downing claims that he was the one who came up with the band's black-leather look back when he first started in the music business.
-He explains, "I had this Heavy Metal attitude inside of me.
+Downing said he was the one who came up with the band's black-leather look back when he first started in the music business: "I had this Heavy Metal attitude inside of me.
 I had it all of my life.
 When I got into Judas Priest I knew I had a band that had a great name.
 I knew we were a great band ... but something was not quite complete.
 The leather and studs image came along and it all started to complete itself.
 We had the album cover with the razor blade ... and Heavy Metal was born, mate.
 I was a youngster and it came to me.
 Around 1976 is when it happened.
 The band took to it and got on with it, really."